Soy Sauce - 381mg lysine, 463mg arginine per 100g

 Lysine-Arginine Ratio Analysis

-A food's lysine-arginine ratio indicates how much of these two amino acids it contains.
-Both lysine and arginine are important for protein synthesis and other bodily functions.
+The ratio of lysine to arginine in a food item indicates the amount of these amino acids it contains.
+Lysine and arginine are both necessary for protein synthesis and other metabolic processes.

-Eating foods with a high lysine-arginine ratio could help reduce the appearance and severity of herpes flare-ups.
+Eating foods with a higher lysine-arginine ratio may help lower the occurrence and severity of herpes outbreaks.

-Some foods that have a high lysine-arginine ratio are milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
+Examples of foods with a high lysine-arginine ratio include milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
+These foods can provide the body with enough lysine to compete with arginine, potentially reducing the risk of viral replication.

 Because Soy Sauce has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.

 Soy sauce has a lower lysine to arginine ratio, which means it has more arginine relative to lysine.
-However, as a condiment, the serving size is typically much smaller than 100g, so itβs unlikely to significantly affect the overall balance of lysine and arginine in your diet.
+However, as a condiment, the serving size is typically much smaller than 100g, so it’s unlikely to significantly affect the overall balance of lysine and arginine in your diet.

 Nutrient Density & Portion Control